 What Changes Are in Store for Mortgages in Spain in 2026?

-Spain’s housing market continued to see upward pressure on prices through late 2025, while Euribor — the key reference rate used by many Spanish banks — remained well above the lows seen earlier in the decade.
+Spain’s housing market continued to see upward pressure on prices through late 2025, while Euribor — the reference index used by many Spanish banks — stayed well above the lows seen earlier in the decade.

 Euribor (most commonly the 12-month Euribor for residential lending) is the benchmark used to price many variable mortgages.
 When Euribor rises, monthly payments on variable-rate mortgages increase.